-Table 4-42: Capture Signals
+Table 4-40: Capture Signals

-Signal Description Access GCAPTURE Captures the state of all slice and IOB registers.
-Complement of GRESTORE.
-"CAP" input on capture block, user controlled.
+Signal Description Access GCAPTURE IOB registers.
+Complement of "CAP" input on capture block, user controlled.
 Also CMD register via GCAPTURE command.
 GRESTORE Initializes all registers as configured.
 CMD register.

 If the CAP signal is left asserted over multiple clock cycles, the Capture cell is updated with the new register value on each rising clock edge.
 To limit the capture operation to the first rising clock edge, the user can add the ONESHOT attribute to the CAPTURE_VIRTEX2 primitive.
 More information on the ONESHOT attribute can be found in the Constraints Guide.